 For lots of prize promotions – particularly instant wins – you’ll need to buy the qualifying products in order to enter – most compers refer to these as quallies.
 In addition to the quallie – which may or may not have a unique code printed on the packaging – you’ll usually have to keep your receipt safe too – this is your POP (proof of purchase).

-As soon as I get home with a receipt for a quallie, I snap a photo of it on my iPhone and save it into an album I’ve created called ‘receipts’.
-Then if I get notification of a win, and am asked for a photo of my receipt, I can then quickly find it and email or text it to the promoter without waiting until I get home!
-There’s also the problem that the text on some till receipts fades – if you take a photo before you file it away, you can always print that off and send with a faded receipt if required.
+As soon as I get home with a receipt for a quallie, I use my iPhone to take a photo of the receipt and product next to each other and save it into an album I’ve created called ‘receipts’.
+Then if I get notification of a win, and am asked for a photo of my receipt, I can then quickly find it and email or text it to the promoter.
+There’s also the problem that the text on some till receipts fades – so take the photo as soon as you can rather than waiting until you win!

 If the quallie has packaging or a neck collar, I staple the receipt to it and file it under the closing date month in my expanding file.

 For a promotion I’ll be entering multiple times, I keep the receipts together in one envelope and write any corresponding unique codes or entry dates on the receipts too.

 The important part of the packaging is the part showing the unique code – or barcode – that you entered online, so for some products you can just keep that part (eg. for large Tyrrell’s sharing bags of popcorn or crisps), and pop them into your file with your receipts.

 Unfortunately, for some products the promoter asks you to keep the whole thing – shower gel bottles, or soup lids for example.
 In that case, the best thing to do is assign a plastic carrier bag or box to keep them safely and set a reminder in your diary (or online calendar) to throw them out a few months after the competition closing date.
 It’s a pain, but worth the risk of losing out on an amazing holiday?
 I don’t think so!